ehsanmok/create-your-own-lang-with-rust/book/src/02_firstlang/recursion.md

 ## The Call Stack in Action

-Here's where the call stack from [Functions](./functions.md) becomes crucial.
+Here's where the call stack from [Functions](./functions.md) comes into play.
 Each recursive call creates a new stack frame with its own `n`.
 When we call `factorial(4)`:

 1. `factorial(4)` starts, pushing a frame with `n = 4`
 2. It calls `factorial(3)`, pushing another frame with `n = 3`